China displays its military strength in a parade on the 80th anniversary of the end of WWII

 BEIJING (AP) — Chinese leader Xi Jinping said humanity must choose between peace and war and dialogue and confrontation in a speech Wednesday before a major military parade marking the 80th anniversary of the end of World War II.

-Xi started a brief address by remembering the victims of the war and called for eradication of the roots of war to prevent history from repeating itself.
+Xi started a brief address by remembering the Chinese veterans of the war and called for the eradication of the roots of war to prevent history from repeating itself.
 But his main message was forward looking: Today, China is strong, fears no one and is ready to take a leading role in the world.

 A limousine ride and modern military hardware

-The parade that lasted about 90 minutes showcased missiles, fighter jets and other military hardware — some of it displayed publicly for the first time.
+The parade, which lasted about 90 minutes, showcased missiles, fighter jets and other military hardware — some of it displayed publicly for the first time.

+It began with troops marching in rhythmic lockstep, their boots echoing off the pavement, to be reviewed by Xi, who heads China’s military as chairman of the Central Military Commission.

-Before the military units marched, Xi rode by the entire length of their formations along Beijing’s central Chang’an Avenue in a classic black limousine.
-He stood in the vehicle's sunroof with four microphones lined in front of him and greeted flanks of personnel as he passed them and rows of missiles and military vehicles.
+Xi rode by the entire length of their formations along Beijing’s central Chang’an Avenue in a classic black limousine.
+He stood up through the vehicle's sunroof with four microphones lined in front of him and greeted flanks of personnel as he passed them and rows of armaments and military vehicles.

 They shouted back mottos in unison such as “We serve the people.”

+3. A new intercontinental ballistic missile, the DF-61, which could carry nuclear warheads to distant targets.

+Fighter jets and bombers flew across the sky, some painting rows of different-colored exhaust in unison.
+Helicopters flew in formation, one group of 26 spelling out the number “80” for the 80th war anniversary.

-Before Xi spoke, the ceremony began with an 80-gun artillery salute to mark the 80 years since the end of the war, followed by the national anthem, the “March of the Volunteers,” a song composed in 1935 during the early years of resistance against invading Japanese forces.
+Before Xi spoke, the ceremony began with an 80-gun artillery salute, followed by the national anthem, the “March of the Volunteers,” a song composed in 1935 during the early years of resistance against invading Japanese forces.

 Putin and Kim were among Xi's prominent guests